 Members of the public are advised not to touch or pick up any sick or dead animals.
-If unavoidable, good hygiene practices such as thorough handwashing with soap should be maintained.
+If they did, do practise good hygiene by thoroughly washing their hands with soap.

-Should you encounter sick animals, please call the Animal Response Centre at 1800-476-1600.
-For disposal of carcasses, if found within a housing estate, please contact the respective Town Council, or the National Environment Agency (NEA) for other public areas.
+If they encounter sick animals, they can call the Animal Response Centre at 1800-476-1600.
+For disposal of carcasses, if found within a housing estate, they can contact the respective Town Council, or the National Environment Agency (NEA) for other public areas.